-The Compensation Committee and the CEO do not formally benchmark officer compensation against any peer group and have not directly based their compensation decisions on any peer group.
-However, the Compensation Committee did engage a financial consultant during fiscal 2009 to benchmark officer compensation against a peer group and to provide guidance to the Compensation Committee on its compensation practices.
-The Compensation Committee made no changes to its compensation practices as a result of this engagement, and, since fiscal 2009, has not engaged a consultant to benchmark officer compensation or provide any other services.
+The Compensation Committee and the Chief Executive Officer ("CEO") do not formally benchmark officer compensation against any peer group.
+They have not directly based their compensation decisions on any peer group and, since fiscal 2009, have not engaged a consultant to benchmark officer compensation or provide any other services.